Residential Moving

 Understanding the problem of moving scams during the holiday season

-The Newsweek article highlights the actions taken by U.S. officials to crack down on these unethical practices.
+The Newsweek article highlights the actions taken by US officials to crack down on these unethical practices.
 The Federal Motor Carrier Safety Administration (FMCSA) and the U.S. Department of Transportation (DOT) are working tirelessly to address this issue by strengthening regulations and increasing enforcement efforts.

 Tips for protecting your move during the holidays